ruisoftware/jquery-rsRefPointer/README.md

 ````javascript
 <script src="http://rawgit.com/ruisoftware/jquery-rsrefPointer/master/jquery.rsRefPointer.js"></script>
 ````
-or you downlowd the Zip archive from github, clone or fork this repository and include `jquery.rsRefPointer.js` from your local machine.
+or you can download the Zip archive from github, clone or fork this repository and include `jquery.rsRefPointer.js` from your local machine.

 You also need to download jQuery.
 In the example below, jQuery is downloaded from Google cdn.

+# Usage
 ````javascript
 <!doctype html>
 <html>